 Types of Chronic Knee Pain

 Osteoarthritis is one of the most common causes of knee pain in patients over 65.
-However, osteoarthritis does not discriminate by anyone's age.
+However, osteoarthritis does not discriminate by anyone’s age.
 It can develop based on occupation, genetics, or activity.
-Symptoms of OA include stiffness of the joints, swelling in the joint can sometimes occur in patients, and pain or loss of mobility.
-Exercise such as yoga or cycling can help reduce the pain and keep the muscles strong.
+Symptoms of OA include joint stiffness, joint swelling, and pain or loss of mobility.
+Exercise, such as yoga or cycling, can help reduce the pain and keep the muscles strong.

 Tendonitis is inflammation of the tendons around the knee.
-It often happens when patients repeat the same motions over and over.
-Use the R.I.C.E. method and stretches and change up your routine to help treat this condition.
+It often occurs when patients repeat the same motions.
+Use the R.I.C.E. method and stretches, and change up your routine to help treat this condition.

 Bursitis in the knee can be caused by injuries or arthritis.
-Most common, though, it can become swollen from overuse and will be sore for a few days.
-Rest and ice are the best things to help get it back to normal but if it persists, don't hesitate to visit the doctor.
+Most commonly, though, it can become swollen from overuse and will be sore for a few days.
+Rest and ice are the best things to help get it back to normal, but if it persists, don’t hesitate to visit the doctor.

 Non-surgical, Drug-free Treatments

-At Busch Chiropractic in Fort Wayne, IN, we're dedicated to helping you live a better, pain-free life with non-surgical and drug-free treatments.
+At Busch Chiropractic in Fort Wayne, IN, we’re dedicated to helping you live a better, pain-free life through non-surgical, drug-free treatments.
 Contact us so we can help you today!